IIIF/cookbook-recipes/recipe/0599-drag-and-drop/index.md

 ## Implementation Notes

-What do you need to know to use this pattern?
-How do you implement the pattern?

-## Restrictions

 Implementing this recipe requires a resource provider and a viewer provider each to implement their part.
 The resource provider must have a draggable item that can have a `dataTransfer.setData` method attached to the item's `dragstart` event and the viewer provider must have an interface capable of handling the data in its `drop` event.

+## Restrictions

+Because implementation is two-part, you may only have control over one half of the ability to drag and drop.
+Consequently, and since this action is only in a GUI environment, you will need to consider whether visitors to your IIIF interface would benefit from some kind of support text.

 ## Example